tagion/tagion/documents/modules/dart/block_file_recycler.md

 | `next`        | `Index`| `"next"` | Points to next index  |
 | `size`        | `uint` | `"size"` | Size of the field     |

 As it can be seen the `index` is not saved in the `HiBONRecord`.
-This is because it is not neccesary in order to produce the list of RecycleSegments.
+This is because it is not neccesary in order to produce the list of [RecycleSegments](https://ddoc.tagion.org/tagion.dart.Recycler.RecycleSegment.html)
+.

-The RecycleSegments are stored in a RedBlackTree in memory.
+The RecycleSegments are stored in a [RedBlackTree](https://dlang.org/phobos/std_container_rbtree.html) in memory called [indices](https://ddoc.tagion.org/tagion.dart.Recycler.Indices.html).
 The reason they are stored in memory is in order to quickly find a segment that fits.
 The read is instantiated from the `recycler_header_index` which is a part of the [MasterBlock](#masterblock).
 The last segment in the recyclersegments points to nothing: `Index.init`.
 The code for reading all the recyclersegments are as follows.